fpgaprince/rtd/docs/source/advance.rst

 By implementing a pipelined architecture, and not changing the previous period, 30ns. the 3 steps can be broken into 3 cycles.
 This increases the total processing time to 90ns (3*30ns).

+this can also be seen from the inital input of the data until we get the first result. the depth of a pipeline will determine the latency.

 Any sort of pipelining or registering of input/outputs will introduct additonal cycles, increase cycle count and as a result, latency.
 Therefore in low latency designs/applications, pipelining and registering / excessive registering is undesirable.

 The removal of register often time makes it harder to meet timing requirements, because we now have more logic and logic levels between registers.